Interview introductions: how to perfect your personal pitch

 Introducing yourself might sound simple, but it is easy to get flustered when you're under pressure.
 Set aside some time to prepare your pitch in advance.

-First: ‘tell us about yourself’ doesn’t mean go right back to your earliest childhood memory and regale graduate recruiters with tales of your first love, your favourite band and your obsession with Wolverhampton Wanderers.
+First: 'tell us about yourself' doesn't mean you should share every detail of your life from your earliest childhood memory to your recent obsession with the new series of Game of Thrones.
 This question is generally aimed at relaxing you into the interview and gaining a brief overview of your academic and work background and why you want to work for them.